Adosh74/Authenticate-RESTful-APIs/README.md

 # Authenticate-RESTful-APIs

-Authentication for Basic  RESTful API using (node.js, express and MongoDB) by JWT.
+Authentication for Basic  RESTful API using (node.js, express and MongoDB) by JWT and hash password by bcrypt.

 # Usage